-- Greens: Green Party: This one is odd, because there are actually three separate Green Parties: one in England and Wales, another in Scotland (it advocates independence), and another in Northern Ireland (it's Nationalist).
+- Greens: Green Party: This one is odd, because there are actually three separate Green Parties: one in England and Wales, another in Scotland (it advocates independence), and another in Northern Ireland (it avoids The Irish Question).
 Only the England and Wales branch has won seats at Westminster, but all three have won seats in the devolved parliaments/assemblies for Scotland, Northern Ireland, Wales, and London.

 - The Green Party is heavily socialist - much moreso nowadays than the Labour Party, leading to jokes about them being watermelons - Green on the outside, Red in the middle.

 - Regionalists: Scottish National Party (Scotland), Plaid Cymru (Wales), Mebyon Kernow (Cornwall) - more to the left-wing; English Democrats (England) more to the right-wing.
 And arguably most parties in Northern Ireland.
 The Scottish Nationalists are very powerful, being the third largest party in Westminster, Plaid Cymru has a fair bit of power in the Welsh assembly and Mebyon Kernow is a joke to that small percentage of the population that even knows it exists.